awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-syntax.md

-# ASFF syntax<a name="securityhub-findings-format-syntax"></a>
+# AWS Security Finding Format \(ASFF\) syntax<a name="securityhub-findings-format-syntax"></a>

 The following is a complete outline of the JSON for a finding in the AWS Security Finding Format \(ASFF\)\.
+The format is derived from [JSON Schema](https://json-schema.org/)\.
 Choose a linked object name to view an example finding for that object\.
+You can compare your Security Hub findings with the resources and examples shown here to help you interpret your findings\.

 To view descriptions of the required ASFF attributes, see [Required attributes](asff-required-attributes.md)\.

-To view descriptions of the other top\-level ASFF attributes, see [Other top\-level attributes](asff-top-level-attributes.md)\.
+To view descriptions of the other top\-level ASFF attributes, see [Optional top\-level attributes](asff-top-level-attributes.md)\.

 ```
 "Findings": [